- Accredited Investors

 - A real estate loan (or a property loan)is a loan to property developers for real estate investments.
 The exact loan purposes may vary and can include development loans (building or renovating property), buy-to-sell (also known as house-flipping), or business loans with real estate as collateral.

 - Real Estate Token

-- A real estate token is like real estate equity in the way that it represents a share of the SPV or company owning the property, with a crucial difference that it’s encoded on a blockchain.
-Read more in our guide to investing in real estate tokens.
+A real estate token is like real estate equity in the way that it represents a share of the SPV or company owning the property, with a crucial difference that it’s encoded on a blockchain.

 - Refinancing is the process of revising and replacing the existing credit agreement with another one that has more favourable terms.
 Refinancing can involve taking another loan (a refinancing loan) to pay back the original debt or renegotiating the existing loan terms and signing a new loan agreement with changes (favourable for the borrower) to the interest rate, payment schedule, and/or other terms.
 Borrowers often choose to refinance when the interest-rate environment changes, causing potential savings from a new agreement.
 But the lender might also agree to refinance if the borrower is under financial distress and is unlikely to repay the debt under existing conditions – easing the terms might decrease returns but increase the likelihood of a full repayment (this is often called debt restructuring).